coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/part-iii-operation/accessing-help.md

 ```

 The built-in documentation is available to help you understand commands that you execute when setting up and operating your stake pool.

+{% hint style="info" %}
+If you need additional help, the [Cardano Forum](https://forum.cardano.org/) is available as a resource.
+The Cardano community welcomes you.
+{% endhint %}